Government of India

 The Prime Minister is the head of government and has the most executive powers.
 He or she is appointed by the President.
 As a general rule and rather a very strict convention, the President appoints only that person as the Prime Minister who enjoys the support of the majority of the members in the Lok Sabha (the lower house of the Parliament), and serves a five-year term, with re-election possible.
 The constitution does not explicitly provide for a post of Deputy Prime Minister, but this option has been exercised from time to time.

 The legislature of India is the bicameral Parliament (Sansad), which consists of the upper house called the Rajya Sabha (Council of States), and the lower house called the Lok Sabha (House of People).
 The 245-member Rajya Sabha is chosen indirectly through the state Legislative Assemblies and has a staggered six-year term.
 Each state sends members to the Rajya Sabha in a proportion of its population (unlike the Senate of the United States).
 The 545-member Lok Sabha is directly elected by popular vote for a five-year term and is the determinative constituent of political power and government formation.
-All Indian citizens above age 18 are eligible to vote.
+All Indian citizens above the age of 18 are eligible to vote.
 The Lok Sabha is subject to dissolution by the President but the Rajya Sabha is not.

 The executive arm consists of the President, Vice-President, and the Council of Ministers (the Cabinet being its executive committee), headed by the Prime Minister.
 Any minister holding a portfolio must be a member of either house of parliament.
 In the Indian parliamentary system, the executive is subordinate to the legislature.
 All ministers are appointed and dismissed by the President on the advice of the Prime Minister.
 The President is bound to follow the advice of the Council of Ministers while making any executive decision or order but may ask the Council to reconsider its decision once.